Skip to content

 1 / 1

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
-Full points have therefore been awarded on the basis of the company's FSC certification/membership.
-The company also reports this commitment.
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
+Full points have therefore been awarded on the basis of the company's FSC certification.
+The company also commits to protect high conservation value (HCV) areas.

 • N